Scosh/dotfilesC3PO/README.md

 Fluent in over six million forms of computer linguistic communication.

 Gets along suprisingly well with K-2SO.
 After I reprogrammed that stupid droid to think in Alliance Linux instead of Imperial Windows, that is.
+Blasted Imperials…